isomerpages/moe-northlandpri/resources/announcements/_posts/2023-09-29-post-Primary 1 Year 2024 Admin Day Exercise.md

 image: ""
 ---
 Dear Parents,
-Please take note of the following details for the Admin Day exercise:
+please take note of the following details for the Admin Day exercise:

-**Date     :             Friday, 13th October 2023**
+**Date     :             Friday, 13 October 2023**

 **Time    :             2.30pm to 4.30pm**